 Question Bank Volunteers:

-- These volunteers contribute questions to the evolving Professional Examination and must be full (certified) members of the Canadian Institute of Planners and/or an Affiliate for at least the last seven consecutive years, and will ideally have had experience creating examinations at the college/university/professional level.
+- These volunteers contribute questions to the evolving Professional Examination and must be full (certified) members of the Canadian Institute of Planners and/or an Association for at least the last seven consecutive years, and will ideally have had experience creating examinations at the college/university/professional level.